jasp-stats/jasp-desktop/JASP-Tests/README.md

   - [travis.yml](#travisyml)

 #### figs
-Can be an empty folder, will be automatically filled as described in [Creating tests](#Creatingtests).
+Can be an empty folder, will be automatically filled as described in [Creating-tests](#Creatingtests).

 #### testthat
-Can be an empty folder until you add tests, at that point it will contain a number of test-<analysisName>.R files as described in [Creating tests](#Creatingtests).
+Can be an empty folder until you add tests, at that point it will contain a number of test-<analysisName>.R files as described in [Creating-tests](#Creatingtests).

 #### testthat.R:
 ```